 Additionally, we considered parameter ranges corresponding to a $\pm 50\%$ deviation from the nominal calibrated values of each parameter, noting that $n^8_\mathrm{max}$, $n^1_\mathrm{max}$, and $n^r_\mathrm{max}$ are integers and were therefore rounded to the nearest integer.
-While biological parameters can globally vary over several orders of magnitude, this linear $\pm 50\%$ range was chosen to assess the robustness of the dynamics in the neighbourhood of the calibrated parameter set---a standard methodology for quantifying parameter influence and verifying model stability under significant perturbations without entering biologically implausible regimes where the model assumptions may no longer hold.\\~\\ The SALib Python library \cite{Iwanaga2022} was used to perform FAST and EFAST analysis on the full model with the aforementioned configuration, leading to the indices in Table F.1.
+While biological parameters can globally vary over several orders of magnitude, this linear $\pm 50\%$ range was chosen to assess the robustness of the dynamics in the neighbourhood of the calibrated parameter set---a standard methodology for quantifying parameter influence and verifying model stability under significant perturbations without entering biologically implausible regimes where the model assumptions may no longer hold.\\~\\ The SALib Python library \citep{Iwanaga2022} was used to perform FAST and EFAST analysis on the full model with the aforementioned configuration, leading to the indices in Table F.1.
 The sensitivity indices for the full model for the top 30 parameters associated with the RMSRE of $V_\mathrm{TS}$ at 180.9 days under the standard regimen, sorted in descending order of the total-order indices, are shown in \autoref{fullmodelsensindexplot}.